 The decrease in noncurrent assets is due to the decrease in net capital assets which is the net result of depreciation outweighing acquisitions.

-The decrease in deferred outflows of resources is due to the decrease in deferred amount relating to pensions and OPEB.
+The decrease in deferred outflows of resources is primarily due to the decrease in deferred amount relating to OPEB.

-The increase in current liabilities is primarily the result of the increase in accrued liabilities.
+The increase in current liabilities is primarily the result of the increase in accounts payable.